lukewhrit/spacebin/README.md

 #### On the Web

-To use Spacebin on the web, our team provides a web app written in [Svelte](https://svelte.dev): [Pulsar](https://github.com/orca-group/pulsar).
-A public instance of Spacebin using this client is available at [https://spaceb.in](https://spaceb.in) (the `/api` route can be used to access Spirit itself).
+To use Spacebin on the web, our team provides a web app.
+You can access the web app at [spaceb.in](https://spaceb.in).
+You must use `https://spaceb.in/api` to access the API routes.

 #### CLI